 These Oktoberfest events are listed in date order.

 01 of 06

-Saturday, September 17, 2016 from 6 p.m. to 9 p.m.
-Family-friendly.
+Saturday, September 22 and 23, 2017 from 5 p.m. to 10 p.m.

 Celebrate German heritage and culture at a traditional German “Volksfest” in Peoria.
 Bavarian brews, Bavarian bands playing music and leading sing-alongs, Bavarian dancing, rides and kids activities at this authentic old-world family event.
 Contests.
 Sample traditional German foods and drinks, enjoy the music, and shop from a variety of authentic German products. $5 admission, ages 20 and younger free.
 Centennial Plaza, near the Main Peoria Public Library.

-The High Street block party celebration features live music, brats, craft ales, and raffle prizes.
-Admission is $20 per person online in advance, $30 after October 1 and $40 day of the event.
-People with Parkinson’s and their care partner is $20 per person online or at the event.
+The High Street block party celebration in North Phoenix features live music, brats, craft ales, and raffle prizes.
+Admission is $20 per person online in advance, $40 day of the event.
+People with Parkinson’s and their care partner are charged $20 per person online or at the event.
 Admission includes a gourmet German brat on a pretzel bun, side salads, dessert and one drink ticket for a beer or wine or a nonalcoholic beverage.
 VIP admission (21+ only) is $75.
 Proceeds help fund scientific research to find better treatments and a cure for Parkinson’s and support local organizations that guide and serve people with Parkinson’s, their care partners and families.
-Map to High Street.Continue to 9 of 10 below.